rgonzalezc1811/data_modeling_postgresql_deu_01/README.md

 <br/><br/> <!-- Blank line -->

-Model user activity data to create a database and **ETL** (**Extract, Trandform, Load**) pipeline in PostgreSQL for a music streaming app and define a Fact and Dimension tables.
+Model user activity data to create a database and **ETL** (**Extract, Transform, Load**) pipeline in PostgreSQL for a music streaming app and define a Fact and Dimension tables.

 ## **Table of Content** <!-- omit in toc -->